Riseapps-com/InterviewsHelper/README.md

 ## :information_source: Description:

-A bunch of scripts on node.js for improving interview process.
+A bunch of scripts on node.js aimed at improving the interview process.
 Could be reused between different departments (only the questions database should be prepared).

 ## :cat2::rat: It solves next problems: